mklimek1/my-docs/apply.md

 ### Key takeaways

 In summary, it is important to search for a project of one’s interest, as one of the main advantages of working for an OS software project is this flexibility and ability to fulfil oneself through the project.
 Don't worry if you'd feel lost at the beggining - people who are managing the project will help you get started with your tasks and responsibilities.

+### Other platforms

+There are other repository hosting platforms such as [Bitbucket](https://bitbucket.org/), [Perforce](https://www.perforce.com/) and many more which might be used in OSS projects, but [GitHub](http://www.github.com) is the most popular one.

 See also: [5.
 Fork](fork.md)